mahfudgithub/netcore-identity-jwt/backend/hidayah-collage/README.md

 	```

 - Confirm Email
-	- After user register, system will be send your email for confirmation. no need api spec
+	- After user register, system will be send to your email for confirmation. no need api spec

 - Forget Password
-	- This function user , when you forget your password, system will be send email to your email address
+	- This function use, when you forget your password, system will be send email to your email address

 	Request :
 	- Method : POST